Brenton Doyle: Professional career

+Colorado Rockies

-The Colorado Rockies drafted Doyle in the fourth round, with the 129th overall selection, of the 2019 Major League Baseball draft.
+The Colorado Rockies drafted Doyle in the fourth round, with the 129th overall selection of the 2019 Major League Baseball draft.
 He received a $500,000 signing bonus.
 Doyle was assigned to the Grand Junction Rockies of the Pioneer League, where he led the league with a .383 batting average with 8 home runs, 33 RBI, and 17 stolen bases.
+He let the league in batting average and on-base percentage.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic and spent most of the year training in Manassas, Virginia at a baseball complex alongside local college players until taking part in the Rockies' fall instructional league.

-Doyle was named the best overall athlete in the Rockies' minor league system going into the 2021 season.
-He was assigned to the Spokane Indians of the High-A West League for 2021, where he batted .279 with 16 home runs, 47 RBIs, and 21 stolen bases in 97 games played and awarded a Minor League Rawlings Gold Glove Award.
+Doyle was named the best overall athlete in the Rockies' minor league system going into the 2021 season by MLB.com.
+He was assigned to the Spokane Indians of the High-A West League for 2021, where he batted .279 with 16 home runs, 47 RBIs, and 21 stolen bases in 97 games played and won a Minor League Gold Glove Award.

 Doyle played most of the 2022 season for the Double-A Hartford Yard Goats, appearing in nine games for the Triple-A Albuquerque Isotopes in September.
-In 132 games, he hit a combined .256/.300/.473 with 26 home runs, 77 RBI, and 23 stolen bases.
-On November 15, 2022, the Rockies added Doyle to their 40-man roster to protect him from the Rule 5 draft.
+In 132 games, he hit a combined .256/.300/.473 slash line with 26 home runs, 77 RBI, and 23 stolen bases.
+On November 15, the Rockies added Doyle to their 40-man roster to protect him from the Rule 5 draft.

 Doyle was optioned to Triple-A Albuquerque to begin the 2023 season.
-On April 24, 2023, Doyle was promoted to the major leagues for the first time.
-He had batted .306/.404/.633 with 5 home runs and 8 RBIs in 12 Triple-A games prior to his promotion.
+On April 24, Doyle was promoted to the major leagues for the first time.
+He had hit .306/.404/.633 with 5 home runs and 8 RBIs in 12 Triple-A games prior to his promotion.
 Doyle made his major league debut later that day, starting in center field and going hitless in three at-bats with one walk and one run scored.